intel-lab-lkp/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    This will be discussed in more detail in subsequent sections.

-If the filesystem goes down in the middle of an operation, log recovery will find the most recent unfinished maping exchange log intent item and restart from there.
+If the filesystem goes down in the middle of an operation, log recovery will find the most recent unfinished mapping exchange log intent item and restart from there.
 This is how atomic file mapping exchanges guarantees that an outside observer will either see the old broken structure or the new one, and never a mismash of